balinju/mongo-connector/README.md

 |reduceFunction|a JavaScript encoded reducing function|no||
 |outputCollection|the name of the output collection to write the results, replacing previous collection if existed, mandatory when results may be larger than 16MB.
 If outputCollection is unspecified, the computation is performed in-memory and not persisted.|yes||

+Returns iterable that retrieves the resulting collection DBObjects

 Count Objects